-Do you depend on Windows 10’s native Microsoft Defender security app to protect your PC from malware?
+Do you depend on Windows’ native Microsoft Defender security app to protect your PC from malware?

-If so, you’ll be happy to know that Microsoft recently added native ransomware protection to Windows 10.
+If so, you’ll be happy to know that Microsoft also provides native ransomware protection with both Windows 10 and Windows 11.

 Note: If your PC has a third-party antivirus program installed on it you won’t need to do this because that security app already has ransomware protection built-in.

 This post only applies if your PC is running Windows’ native Microsoft Defender Antivirus.

 In a nutshell, Windows’ ransomware protection locks down key folders to prevent malware from accessing and altering the files contained within them.